TonyM1958/FoxESS-Cloud/README.md

 +  run_after: the time in hours when the charge calculation should take place.
 The default is 22 (10pm).
 If run before this time, no action will be taken
 +  efficiency: conversion factor from PV power or AC power to charge power.
 The default is 0.95 (95%)

+If forecast is not provided and data is not available from Solcast, the average of the last 7 days generated will be used based on the power reported for PV and CT2 inputs.

-If annual_consumption is not provided, an estimate will be calcuated using the average of the last 7 days consumption based on the load power reported by the inverter.
+If annual_consumption is not provided, the average of the last 7 days consumption based on the load power reported by the inverter will be used.
 For systems with multiple inverters where CT2 is not connected, the load power may not be correct.
 For this and other cases where you want to set your consumption, annual_consumption can be provided.
 Daily consumption is calculated by dividing annual_consumption by 365 and applying seasonality that decreases consumption in the summer and increases it in winter.
 The seasonality can be adjusted by setting a list of weightings  for the months Jan, Feb, Mar etc. The sum of the weightings should be 12.0 so that the overall annual consumption is accurate.
 The seasonality settings can be viewed and updated:

 ```
 f.seasonality = [1.1, 1.1, 1.0, 1.0, 0.9, 0.9, 0.9, 0.9, 1.0, 1.0, 1.1, 1.1]
 ```

-Note: calls to the Solcast API for hobby accounts are very limited so repeated calls to charge_needed can exhaust the calls available, resulting in failure to get a forecast.
+Note: if using Solcast, calls to the API for hobby accounts are very limited so repeated calls to charge_needed can exhaust the calls available, resulting in failure to get a forecast.
 It is recommended that charge_needed is scheduled to run once between 8pm and midnight to update the charging schedule.
 Running at this time gives a better view of the residual charge in the battery after charging from solar has finished for the day and peak early evening consumption is tailing off.

 ## Version Info

+0.3.0: Added time_span 'week' to raw_data.
+Added max and max_time to energy reporting.
+Added max, max_index, min, min_index to report_data.
+Added 7 days average generation and consumption to charge_needed, printing of parameters and general update of progress reporting<br>
 0.2.8: Added max and min to get_report().
 Adjusted parsing for inverter charge power.
 Changed run_after to 10pm.
 Fixed solcast print/ plot<br>
 0.2.3: Added charge_needed() and solcast forcast<br>